aceat64/website/content/index.md

 ## Who Am I

 Hi, I'm Andrew LeCody.
 I am a maker, nerd, and a bunch of other labels that all boil down to: I like to learn and to build stuff.
-Professionally I am a Senior DevOps Engineer with experience at every layer, all the way down to hardware since I started my career working in datacenters.
+Professionally I am a Staff DevOps Engineer with experience at every layer, all the way down to hardware since I started my career working in datacenters.
 Outside of work I'm either learning, making stuff, playing video games, or camping/hiking/offroading.
 I helped start the [Dallas Makerspace](https://dallasmakerspace.org), serving on the Board of Directors and as President for the first 5 years of the organization.

 I believe strongly in the power of collaboration, protection of human rights, and taking care of our environment.